Skip to Main Content

 Joe Hill

-Here is a portrait of the famous Joe Hill, IWW member, poet and martyr.
-Musicians, like Joan Baez have performed songs as tribute to his memory.
-He is known as an inspiration to activist beyond the IWW.
+Portrait of the renowned Joe Hill, a member of the IWW, a poet, and a martyr.
+Musicians, such as Joan Baez, have performed songs in tribute to his memory.
+He is celebrated as an inspiration to activists beyond the IWW.

 Tributes to Joe Hill